The ancient Parish of Coole, alias Carnmoney, has been in existence for over

 bell tower.
 The driveway was resurfaced and access was provided for the

 disabled at the main entrance.
 Internally the church organ was

 dismantled, serviced and rebuilt.

-In September 2003 the current Vicar, the Rev. Mercia Malcolm was instituted, the first female Vicar in the parish's long recorded history.
+In September 2003, the Rev. Mercia Malcolm was instituted, the first female Vicar in the parish's long recorded history.
 In 2018 the Rev. Mercia Malcolm retired from the Parish.
 In 2006 the Rev. Carol Harvey joined the parish as non-stipendiary Curate.
 The current Vicar the Rev. Andy Heber was instituted as the new vicar of Carnmoney on 18th October 2018, with the Rev. Carol Harvey still as Curate.